monome/docs/crow/reference.md

 everything is built on the primitive `to( destination, time )` which takes a destination and time pair, sending the output along a gradient.
 ASL is just some syntax to tie these short trips into a journey.

-*since v1.0.3*: the `to` primitive now takes an optional third argument for *shape*: `to( destination, time, shape )` allowing for non-linear paths to the destination value.
-See *shaping cv* above for a list of options.

 ```lua
 -- an ASL is composed of a sequence of 'to' calls in a table